bonecrushereb/rememberall/README.md

 # todo_list

 A simple todo list to keep track of my priorities for the day.
-You can see the site on heroku.
+You can see the todoApp(https://bonecrushereb.github.io/todo_list/).

+please provide a task and priority.
+However, the date is optional.